jiansonglei/jiansonglei.github.io/_pages/about.md

 News
 ========

+* One paper on jailbreak defense has published by ACL 2026.
+* Three papers on speculative decoding, backdoor and log anomaly detection have published by ICASSP 2026.
 * One paper on jailbreak has published by EMNLP 2025.
 * One paper on few-shot anomaly detection has published by CIKM 2025.
 * One paper on backdoor defense has published by ACL 2025.